vpendo/EmpowerHer_Rw/README.md

    uvicorn main:app --reload

    ```
-4. Access the Application:
+4. Access the Application in your browser
-5.

   - Frontend :
    ```
    http://localhost:5173/